-1. The purchase of any fixed asset item (regardless of cost) with local school funds must be handled by the Purchasing Department, even though the funds

-- 2. Construction and repair work is to be managed by the Director of Maintenance. - 3.
+- 1. The purchase of any fixed asset item (regardless of cost) with local school funds must be handled by the Purchasing Department, even though the funds to pay for the items may come from school sources.
+For fixed asset items write 'school-to-pay' equipment account code 4.5110.593.541.XXX.XXX.19, where XXX represents the respective school location number, in the account code block of the purchase requisition.
+Send the purchase requisition to the Purchasing Department.
+Attach a school check for the "school-to-pay" amount to the requisition.
+The check should be made payable to Guilford County Schools. - 2.
+Construction and repair work is to be managed by the Director of Maintenance. - 3.
 All purchases made with a total order of \$2,500 or more are required to have proper bid documentation attached to the purchase order. - 4.
 See Purchasing Sections in the School Accounting Procedures Manual for additional information and related procedures.